Reorganized Religion: The Reshaping of the American Church and Why It Matters

 Many of us see and feel what the statistics bear out: church is changing.
 From new denominations to reimagined worship styles, from shifting demographics to political polarization, American churches are experiencing extraordinary spiritual and social transformation in the twenty-first century.
 In fact, observers see current trends as worrying, especially as many Americans are leaving the church altogether.
 Yet a counter-narrative also exists: in every period of change there is also opportunity for renewal.

-Join us at Upper House for a conversation with award-winning religion reporter Bob Smietana, whose new book, Reorganized Religion:The Reshaping of the American Church and Why It Matters (2022, Worthy Publishing), captures these very significant shifts.
+Upper House hosted a conversation with award-winning religion reporter Bob Smietana, whose new book, Reorganized Religion:The Reshaping of the American Church and Why It Matters (2022, Worthy Publishing), captures these very significant shifts.
 Upper House’s director of university engagement, Dr. Dan Hummel, a historian of American religion, will interview Smietana on the major findings of his book, including why churches are changing and why so many are leaving.
 We will also be joined for a response by Rev. Dr. Christopher James, associate professor of evangelism and Christian ministry at the University of Dubuque Theological Seminary.
 James will draw on insights derived from his multi-year survey of Dane County churches and his experience co-leading the Awaken Dane Initiative (also co-led by Upper House).

 Together we will consider the implications of this catalyzing moment in our society—especially how we in the church might address these far-reaching trends and bear bold witness to the living gospel.